-We do not anticipate that the requirement to exceed the TER by 19% will be unduly onerous for developers, as our analysis of BRUKL data for consented schemes in Milton Keynes indicates that on average an improvement of 41% over the TER is already being achieved at the design stage.
+As the Whole Plan Viability Study (2017)39 for Plan:MK demonstrates, the requirement to exceed the TER by 19% would not be unduly onerous for developers.
+Analysis of BRUKL data for recently consented schemes in Milton Keynes also indicates an average improvement of 41% over the TER is already being achieved at the design stage.